WealthWISe 2015_09 individual

 About Wis Laughlin

-I help clients with tax preparation and IRS representation, estate planning, and complex contracts, including LLC's.
+I help business owners with transactions, tax preparation, planning and IRS representation, and estate planning.
 As a former IRS tax attorney in their National Office.
-Law.com picked Wis in 2017 and several prior years as one of the Top Tax and Estate Lawyers in Tennessee.
+Super Lawyers picked Wis in 2017-present.
 I am your advocate, not your accountant.
 I don't tell you what you can't do.
 I show you how to do it.

 This entry was posted in What's New?.
 Bookmark the permalink.